 Those who aren't of a mind to venture out should check out New Times

 ' list of restaurants that offer delivery and contactless pickup

-Below, in alphabetical order, is a running list of restaurants in Miami-Dade that have reopened their dining rooms.
-This list will be updated on an ongoing basis.
+Below, in alphabetical order, is a running list of restaurants in Miami-Dade that are open and offering on-premises dining of any kind.
+This list will be updated on an ongoing basis

 Because days and hours of operation are subject to change, we have opted not to list that information, nor other details such as reservation requirements.
 It's always best to call before you head out.